lucasbbr98/dijkstra/README.md

     ('F', 3, 'H')
 ])

-# Solves and returns a Path object, with all the information stored inside it
-min_path = d.solve(origin='A', destination='H')
+4) Solve and get a Path object, with the results stored inside it min_path = d.solve(origin='A', destination='H')